evhub/coconut/README.rst

 The full Coconut **documentation** can be found in the DOCS_ file.
 If you're looking for info about a specific feature, you should go there.

+If you're having a problem with Coconut, please `create a new issue <https://github.com/evhub/coconut/issues/new>` detailing the problem, and it will be addressed as soon as possible.

 .. _Python: https://www.python.org/
 .. _GitHub: https://github.com/evhub/coconut
 .. _PyPI: https://pypi.python.org/pypi/coconut